 The original disaster movie fad had died away by 1980.
 It was revived in late 1990s following the advent of the CGI effects revolution in a trend that continues to this day.
 This saw many themes revisited but with the addition of even more spectacular effects sequences.
 The biggest success among these was James Cameron’s Titanic (1997), which could be considered a disaster movie with elevated ambitions, and became the biggest box-office success of all time.

 Genre examples of this period include Twister (1996) about tornado chasers; Volcano (1997) in which Los Angeles is engulfed by a volcanic eruption; the asteroid collision films Deep Impact (1998) and Judgment Day (1999), plus some parts of Armageddon (1998), which is primarily an action film; The Core (2003) about efforts to reboot the Earth’s magnetic core; Steven Spielberg’s remake of War of the Worlds (2005); a remake of The Submergence of Japan with Sinking of Japan (2006); San Andreas (2015) with California struck by a massive earthquake; and Greenland (2020) where Earth faces an extinction-level impact from a comet..

 There were also a host of non-genre entries including the volcano film Dante’s Peak (1997), Hard Rain (1998), a remake of The Poseidon Adventure with Poseidon (2006), Into the Storm (2014), Pompeii (2014) and Skyscraper (2018).

-The undisputed king of the CGI disaster movie was Roland Emmerich who made such films as Independence Day (1996), which is essentially an alien invasion film conducted as a disaster movie, and sequel Independence Day: Resurgence (2016); The Day After Tomorrow (2004) about the onset of a new Ice Age; and 2012 (2009) about the end of the world according to the Mayan Apocalypse; and Moonfall (2022) with the Moon on a collision course with the Earth.
+The undisputed king of the CGI disaster movie was Roland Emmerich who made such films as Independence Day (1996), which is essentially an alien invasion film conducted as a disaster movie, and sequel Independence Day: Resurgence (2016); The Day After Tomorrow (2004) about the onset of a new Ice Age; 2012 (2009) about the end of the world according to the Mayan Apocalypse; and Moonfall (2022) with the Moon on a collision course with the Earth.
 Emmerich’s co-writer Dean Devlin directed Geostorm (2017) featuring multiple disasters as a result of amok weather.

 The Low-Budget CGI Disaster Movie